stellyes/localconvert/readme.md

 3. **Choose Operation**:
    - **Convert & Resize**: Optimize format and resize to 1000px max
-   - **AI Upscale**: Enhance quality using Real-ESRGAN (2x or 4x)
+   - **AI Upscale (Cloudinary)**: Enhance quality using AI (2x, 3x, or 4x)

 4. **Select Upscale Factor** (if using AI Upscale):
-   - 2x: Doubles the resolution
+   - 2x: Doubles the resolution (recommended for most uses)
+   - 3x: Triples the resolution
-   - 4x: Quadruples the resolution (larger files)
+   - 4x: Quadruples the resolution (best quality, larger files)

 5. **Process**: Click "🚀 Process Images" to start

 6. **Automatic Processing**: The app will:
    - Show real-time progress
-   - Process each image according to your selected operation
+   - Upload to Cloudinary (if upscaling)
+   - Apply AI transformations
+   - Download processed images
    - Display detailed results for each file

 7. **Review Results**: See a detailed breakdown showing:
    - Filename
-   - Original format → Output format (or upscale factor)
+   - Processing method (conversion or upscale type)
    - Final dimensions in pixels
    - File size in kilobytes